BlonDe: An Automatic Evaluation Metric for Document-level Machine Translation: Analyzing Discourse Errors

-\paragraph{Ellipsis} Ellipsis is the omission from a clause of one or more words that are nevertheless understood in the context of the remaining elements \cite{a1, yamamoto}.
-Confusion arises when there are elliptical constructions in the source language while the target language does not allow the same types of ellipsis.
-For example, the ellipsis of subjects and objects is very common in Chinese while it is illegal in English, especially for pronouns (bold Italic in Figure~\ref{consistency}).
-In this example, ``she'' is omitted in Chinese.
-However, it is hard to know the gender of Qiao Lian from this stand-alone sentence, the correct pronoun choice can only be inferred from context (Qiao Lian had a husband so ``she'' is more likely to be the right choice).
-For stand-alone sentences, when there is an ellipsis in the source language, choosing either gender/number pronoun might be reasonable.
-However, with context, there usually exists only one right choice.
-It shares some similarities with the linguistic phenomenon focused by pronoun prediction tasks~\cite{a8,loaiciga}.
-However, following~\citet{a1}, only the ellipsis that can only be understood and translated with context beyond the sentence-level are considered in this study.
+\paragraph{Ellipsis.} Ellipsis denotes the omission from a clause of one or more words that are nevertheless inferred in the context of the remaining elements \cite{yamamoto,voita-etal-2019-good}.
+Translation errors arise when there are elliptical constructions in the source language while the target language does not allow for the same types of ellipsis.
+For example, the ellipsis of subjects or objects is very common in Chinese while it is ungrammatical in English---especially for pronouns.
+In \Cref{fig:example}, \emph{she (Qiao)} is omitted in Chinese.
+However, it is hard to guess the gender of \emph{Qiao} from this stand-alone sentence: the correct pronoun choice can only be inferred from context (there is a \emph{her} in the previous sentence).
+Another common form of ellipsis is the omission of discourse markers, especially when the source language has more zero connective structures~\cite{po2004chinese} than the target language.
+In the example, \emph{However} and \emph{So} are ignored in \SRC, which misleads the sentence-level system \MTa\ to ignore the discourse relations between sentences.

-\paragraph{Ambiguity} Translation ambiguity occurs when a word in one language can be translated in more than one way into another language~\cite{inbook}.
-Cross-language ambiguity phenomenon comes from several sources of within-language ambiguity including lexical ambiguity, polysemy, and near-synonymy.
-The unified feature of them is that all ambiguous terms satisfy the form of one-to-many mappings (for example ``looking at'' in Figure \ref{ambiguity}).
-Translation ambiguities exist extensively but we only focus on ambiguities which are caused by lack of context.
+\paragraph{Ambiguity.} Translation ambiguity occurs when a word in one language can be translated in more than one way into another language~\cite{tokowicz2010translation}.
+The cross-language ambiguity comes from several sources of within-language ambiguity including lexical ambiguity, polysemy, and near-synonymy.
+A unified feature of these is that ambiguous terms satisfy the form of one-to-many mappings.
+For the example in \Cref{fig:ambiguity}, the word \begin{CJK}{UTF8}{gbsn}看(kan)\end{CJK} can be translated to \emph{look}, \emph{see}, \emph{watch} or \emph{view}.
+Without access to the context, all the lexical choices are sensible.